 for each material item of ancillary own funds, a description of the item, the amount of the ancillary own fund item, where a method by which to determine the amount of the ancillary own fund item has been approved, that method as well as the nature and the names of the counterparty or group of counterparties for the items referred to in points (b) to (c) of Article 89(1) of Directive 2009/138/EC;

-a description of any item deducted from own funds and a brief description of any significant restriction affecting the availability and transferability of own funds within the undertaking and the branch;
+a description of any item deducted from own funds and a brief description of any significant restriction affecting the availability and transferability of own funds within the undertaking and the branch.

-the undertaking's plans on how to replace basic own-fund items that are subject to the transitional arrangements referred to in Article 308b(9) and (10) of Directive 2009/138/EC over the timeframe referred to in that Article.

 Third-country insurance undertakings should confirm in their regular supervisory reporting that the assets covering the branch MCR are located within the Member State where the activities are pursued and that the assets covering the branch SCR in excess of the branch MCR are located within the European Union.

-Third-country insurance undertakings should provide information on the assets lodged as deposit in accordance with Article 162 (2)(e) to allow the supervisory authority to assess the appropriateness of the deposit, including;
+Third-country insurance undertakings should provide information on the assets lodged as deposit in accordance with Article 162 (2)(e) to allow the supervisory authority to assess the appropriateness of the deposit, including:

 The name and location of the credit institution that the deposit is lodged with;